OhGreat/Neural_Networks_from_Scratch/README.md

 # Neural Network from scratch
 Small library of neural networks created from scratch with python and numpy. <br/>
 This project was created during my Master's course at Leiden University.
-Its purpose was to learn in depth about gradient descent and backpropagation <br/>
+Its purpose was to learn in depth about gradient descent and backpropagation. <br/>
 The networks are tested by teaching them to emulate the XOR logic gate.

 ## Installation
-Python 3 and numpy >=1.19 are required
+Python 3 and numpy >=1.19 are required.

 ## Usage
 To run a single experiment use the file XOR_experiment.py